blog - tuesday 13th unlucky

 More Spanish superstitions

-No hats on the bed – putting a hat on a bed could bring bad luck as it was believed that evil spirits lived in your hair and could therefore easily be transferred from hair to hat to bed, resulting in evil spirits getting you in the night.
+In Spain it’s considered bad luck to put a hat on the bed.
+This is because it was believed that evil spirits lived in your hair and could therefore easily be transferred from hair to hat to bed, resulting in these evil spirits getting you in the night.

-Don’t put your handbag on the floor – the Spanish believe leaving your handbag on the floor will result in you losing your money.
-So make sure you have an extra chair!
+You may notice that in restaurants and bars Spanish women never but their handbags on the floor.
+This is because the Spanish believe leaving your handbag on the floor will result in you losing your money.
+So make sure you have an extra chair at the table!

-Don’t buy knives or scissors as a gift – buying these for a loved one means your relationship will be cut.
+Don’t buy knives or scissors as a gift

-Use the right foot – Spanish superstition says that misfortune enters the room with the left foot, so try to enter a room with the right foot.
+Spanish superstition says that ‘misfortune enters the room with the left foot’, so try to always enter a room with the right foot.
 If you forget don’t worry, you can make the sign of the cross 3 times to counter the bad luck.

-No breaking of legs – rather than wishing someone harm as a sign of good luck, the Spanish will tell you “mucha mierda” which translates as “lots of shit”!
+Rather than wishing someone harm as a sign of good luck, the Spanish will tell you “mucha mierda” which translates as “lots of shit”!

-Protect your home with cacti – you might have seen cacti on many window sills in Spain.
+You might have seen cacti on many window sills in Spain.
 The reason for this is that Spanish tradition believes that a cactus can ward off evil.

-Watch where you’re sweeping – apparently if you accidentally brush the feet of a single woman while sweeping the floor, she will never get married!
+Apparently if you accidentally brush the feet of a single woman while sweeping the floor, she will never get married, so watch where you put that broom!

 Are you a superstitious person?
 Do you believe in any of these Spanish superstitions?
+Let us know in the comments if you’ve heard of any others!

 Pin for later: